Azure/azure-service-operator/charts/azure-service-operator/README.md

 ### Install Chart

-Finally, install the chart with your added values.
-The chart can be installed by using a values file or environment variables.

 If you are deploying into an already created namespace, be sure to set the following variable to false:
 ```
 createNamespace: False
 ```

+Finally, install the chart with your added values.
+The chart can be installed by using a values file or environment variables.
 ```
-helm install azureserviceoperator/azure-service-operator/ -f values.yaml
+helm install aso azureserviceoperator/azure-service-operator/ -f values.yaml
 ```

 ```
-helm install azureserviceoperator/azure-service-operator/ \
+helm install aso azureserviceoperator/azure-service-operator/ \
     --set azureSubscriptionID=$AZURE_SUBSCRIPTION_ID \
     --set azureTenantID=$AZURE_TENANT_ID \
     --set azureClientID=$AZURE_CLIENT_ID \